Using the shapes layer#

 Note

-Right now, it is not possible to display 3D cuboids or 3D spheroids, but will be supporting those options soon.
+Right now, it is not possible to display 3D cuboids or 3D spheroids, but we will be supporting those options soon.

 Changing shape edge and face colors#